Skip to content

 Physical Difficulties and Mobility

 Two children playing frisbee on some grass, with a dog running between them.
 Buildings and mountains are in the background.
+One child is in a wheelchair.

 Overview